My research examines how rhetoric and communication technologies reshape democracy.

 Packages

-- Populism and Technocracy Classifier: Language-agnostic transformer classifier for populism and technocracy [available upon publication of paper].
+- PopTech: Language-agnostic transformer classifier for populism and technocracy [available upon publication of paper].
 Git-Hub